Out of Order: How Important Is The Sequential Order of Words in a Sentence in Natural Language Understanding Tasks?: Methods

-For each task and each classifier, we sampled a subset of examples from the dev set according to the following steps:
+For each pair of (task, classifier), we selected a subset of dev-set examples via the following steps:

-\begin{enumerate} \item For tasks with either a single-sequence or a sequence-pair input, we used examples where the input sequence to be modified has only one sentence\footnote{We used NLTK sentence splitter \citep{BirdKleinLoper09} to detect text that has more than one sentence.} that has more than 3 tokens (\ie the minimum length so that shuffling tri-grams may produce a different sentence). \item We only selected the examples that were correctly classified by the classifier. \item We balanced the numbers of positive and negative examples by excluding random examples from the larger-sized class. \end{enumerate}
+\begin{enumerate} \item For tasks with either a single-sequence or a sequence-pair input, we used examples where the input sequence to be modified has only one sentence\footnote{We used NLTK sentence splitter \citep{BirdKleinLoper09} to detect text that has more than one sentence.} that has more than 3 tokens (for shuffling 3-grams to produce a sentence different from the original sentence). \item We only selected the examples that were correctly classified by the classifier (to study what features were important for high accuracy). \item We balanced the numbers of positive and negative examples by removing random examples from the larger-sized class. \end{enumerate}

-That is, we filtered out $\sim$34\% of the original data and the number of examples remaining per class for each task ranges from 72 (NLI), 101 (MRPC) to 2,500 (QNLI), and 12683(QQP).
-See Sec.~\ref{sec:detail_preprocessing} for a step-by-step description of how we filter out examples for each task and the detailed numbers of examples after each filtering step.
+That is, on average, we filtered out $\sim$34\% of the original data.
+See Table~\ref{table:preprocessing_stats} for the total number of examples remaining after each filtering step above.